-Simple, spend a year licking wounds and feeling sorry for ourselves in – yes, the wound licking, feel sorrying paradise – Italy.
-How many Italian immigrants have returned from a multitude of promised lands - licked their wounds, and said, what was I thinking leaving here – la paese piu bella?
+Simple, spend a year licking wounds and feeling sorry for ourselves in – yes, the wound licking, feel sorrying in paradise – Italy.
+How many Italian immigrants have returned from a multitude of promised lands - and said, what was I thinking leaving here – la paese piu bella?
 We met many.

-We picked the car up in Amsterdam, and made the long trip down the speeding German autobahns, through the Swiss Alps and their terrifyingly long tunnels, down Italy’s Autostrada del Sol - past Como, past Tuscany, past Umbria, Rome, Montecasino, Naples, Pompeii, the Amalfi, past the three astonishing Greek temples of Paestum which unbelievably no one visits - if we were licking wounds, it would be in uncompromised sunshine and beauty – south we headed relentlessly.
+We picked the car up in Amsterdam, and made the long trip down the speeding German autobahns, through the Swiss Alps and their terrifyingly long tunnels, down Italy’s Autostrada del Sol - past Como, past Tuscany, past Umbria, Rome, Montecasino, Naples, Pompeii, the Amalfi, past the three astonishing Greek temples of Paestum which unbelievably few visit - if we were licking wounds, it would be in uncompromised sunshine and beauty – south we headed relentlessly.